mokanh/zet.mknh.dev/content/On Developer Productivity.md

+---
+title: On Developer Productivity
+draft:
+tags:
+  - seedlings
+---

-Developer productivity measures a development team’s ability to produce and deliver adept code directly ==related to a company’s business outcomes==.
-It can be calculated within any timeframe using various metrics, ==focusing on real-time team productivity rather than individual productivity==.
+Developer productivity measures a development team’s ability to produce and deliver adept code directly related to a company’s business outcomes.
+It can be calculated within any timeframe using various metrics, focusing on real-time team productivity rather than individual productivity.

 ### Outcomes vs. outputs
 ![Please set an alt value for this image...](https://www.pluralsight.com/content/dam/pluralsight2/siege-blog-assets/measuring-developer-productivity.resize.771.png)